-Sometimes we have a brilliant idea and so much confident that we are certain that we are going to take our target market by storm!
+Sometimes we have a brilliant idea and are so much confident that we are certain that we are going to take our target market by storm!

-On our entrepreneurship journey, there are going to be so many bumps and potholes which are going to rest our resolve at every corner.
+On our entrepreneurship journey, there are going to be so many bumps and potholes that are going to rest our resolve at every corner.
 The only way to overcome them is by putting up a complete roadmap before you embark.
 Set goals!

 A comprehensive business plan can help in navigating the options to make you reach your goals while taking care of all the potential road bumps.